Rizkin/Solidus/README.md

 A comprehensive FastAPI application that generates AI-powered workflow states for the Agent Forge platform.
 Features advanced AI integration, comprehensive validation, professional templates, and enterprise-ready deployment capabilities.

+## 📋 **TECHNICAL INTERVIEW PROJECT COMPLIANCE**

+This project fulfills all requirements of the Technical Interview Project: AI Agent for Workflow State Generation.

 ## ✨ Features

 ### 🤖 AI-Powered Generation